bomonike/bomonike.github.io/aws-svcs.md

 {% include l18n.html %}
 {% include _toc.html %}

-This reference was prepared because Amazon does not provide major links together to the service prefix and action for each service.
+This reference was prepared because Amazon does not provide, on one page, useful links to each service.

+* Click the <strong>category title</strong> (in larger font) for the marketing page of that category.
+* The <strong>service prefix</strong> name shown for each service is the code used in granting permissions.
+* Click the service prefix for details about <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html">IAM Actions, resources, and condition keys</a> to grant fine-grained <strong>permissions</strong> to that service.
+* Click the name of the service for the marketing page for the service.
+Or press commad+F to <strong>find</strong> part of a service name within this page.
+   * On top of each of those pages, click <strong>Sign in to console</strong> for the console GUI.
+* "[UG]" goes to the User Guide page,
+   * Within each User Guide page may optionally also be links to [API] documentation for the service.
+<br /><br />

 Service names begin with either "Amazon" or "AWS".
 Which one used by a particular service is inconsistent because a naming convention has never been published.